zkengine/tokenised-bills/README.md

-# Tokenised Bills
+# Tokenised Invoices

-Tokenized Bills is not just a tool for invoicing; it is a Liquidity Protocol.
+Tokenized Invoices is not just a tool for invoicing; it is a Liquidity Protocol.

 For Business: We turn the 90-day wait into T+0 cash.